midori-rb/midori.rb/tutorial/README.md

 ## Note

 The official guide assumes intermediate level knowledge of Ruby and backend development.
 If you are totally new , it might not be the best idea to jump right into a framework as your first step - grasp the basics then come back!
-Prior experience with other frameworks helps, but is not required.
+Prior experience with other frameworks like Rails helps, but is not required.